 To improve communication skills and overcome these biases, individuals can seek out feedback, engage in self-reflection, and invest in communication training.
 It can also be helpful to learn about the common barriers to effective communication and strategies for overcoming them.

-Assessing the quality of communication within an organization can indeed be challenging due to its complex and multifaceted nature.
+Assessing the quality of communication within an organisation can indeed be challenging due to its complex and multifaceted nature.
 However, there are several strategies that managers can use:

 - Feedback surveys: Managers can conduct surveys to gather feedback from employees, customers, or other stakeholders about the quality of communication.
 These surveys can ask about clarity, timeliness, appropriateness, and other aspects of communication.